-Have a fear of phone calls?
+Have a fear of conference calls?
 Do you have something that’s known as telephone anxiety?
-For some, answering calls are a breeze, but for others, it’s up there with being as daunting as sky diving.
-The second your phone rings, you start to panic – you’re not sure what to do, how long to wait, whether to answer or not.
-If this is you, then here’s our top tips to improve your confidence when you have a fear of phone calls.
+For some, hoping on a call is a breeze, but for others, it’s up there with being as daunting as sky diving.
+The second you dial in, you start to panic – you’re not sure what to do, how long to wait before introducing yourself and how exactly to get stuck in with the conversation.
+If this is you, then here’s our top tips to improve your confidence when you have a fear of calls.

-Rather than sending yourself into a nervous panic when your phone lights up and starts to ring, treat that as your reminder to take a deep breath in and out before you answer.
-Focussing on your breathing has a natural calming effect on the body, so doing this once (maximum twice – so you don’t miss the phone call) will help you focus your attention on something other than panic or distress.
+Rather than sending yourself into a nervous panic before dialling in, treat that as your reminder to take a deep breath in and out before you start speaking.
+Focussing on your breathing has a natural calming effect on the body, so doing this once (maximum twice – so you don’t keep other people hanging) will help you focus your attention on something other than panic or distress.

-If you find phone calls awkward, then answering the phone in that way will only make it awkward for both you and the person calling.
+If you find conference calls awkward, then highlighting this will only make it awkward for both you and the other attendees.
 So a good thing to remember is to memorise and practice your greeting – both for work and out of work.
 Whether you answer the phone with ‘Hello, Laura speaking’ or just a simple ‘hello’ to your friends, practicing this is the only way to get used to it.
-When someone calls you, you naturally have to speak first, so because you’re the one that sets the tone for the call, it’s important to get right from the get go.

-You don’t want to talk too fast, too slow, too aggressive or too unsure of yourself, so finding that medium will ensure that the other person doesn’t feel uncomfortable as a result.
+You don’t want to talk too fast, too slow, too aggressive or too unsure of yourself, so finding that medium will ensure that other people don’t feel uncomfortable as a result.
 Even if that means practicing on a sibling or close friend, this will help you get accustomed to greetings.

-In the stress of making sure you don’t forget all your questions, you also don’t want to inundate the caller with questions or that’ll make both of you overwhelmed.
+In the stress of making sure you don’t forget all your questions, you also don’t want to inundate the callers with questions that’ll make everyone one feel overwhelmed.
 Like a conversation that you have with someone in-person, it goes back and forth, so let the call take its course and take turns to speak.
-That’ll let the conversation naturally flow and get you more comfortable as well as them.
+That’ll let the conversation naturally flow and help you feel more comfortable.

 Want to know more?
 Take a look at the conference call etiquette so you don’t make a rookie error on a conference call!